PanovTaras/my_game/README.md

-# my_game
+#My_game
 My game is about capturing a castle
+Created on PyGame